Skip to main content

 • graphics

-• “The game's presentation is simplistic, with the characters rendered in a very simplified pixel art style somewhat reminiscent of a stylized Pokémon game: the characters have a recognizable silhouette, but the only parts that move are the legs.”
+• “The game's presentation is simplistic, with characters rendered in a stylized pixel art style similar to a stylized Pokémon game, featuring recognizable silhouettes.”

 • character development